How-To Guides

 Changes take effect immediately — the timer is restarted (or stopped) as soon as you save.
 The setting is persisted to aitasks/metadata/board_config.json, so it survives restarts.

-The default interval is 5 minutes.
+The default interval is off (0 minutes).

 Note: Auto-refresh is skipped when a modal dialog is open (e.g., task detail, column editor).
 The refresh will occur at the next interval after the modal is closed.
 You can always press r to refresh manually at any time.